 - There are no ATMs in El Cuyo, so bring cash as many (read: all) businesses are cash only.

-Hopefully you find some of these tips handy when planning your trip to El Cuyo Mexico.
-Let us know what you liked and what you didn’t below!
+Hopefully, you find some of these tips handy when planning your trip to El Cuyo Mexico.
+Let us know if you think visiting El Cuyo is worth it!

 Looking for More Places to Visit in Mexico